One-size-fits-all Bicycle Helmets

 Those same advantages led other manufacturers to produce bike helmets with ring fit systems, also known as one-size-fits-all, universal fit and by various other marketing terms.
 Most of those helmets have been produced in Europe, and you can find descriptions of them in our reviews of helmets by Cratoni, Hamax, and others.
 Those companies have a very small market share in the US, but sell more helmets in Europe.

 For the 2002 season, both Bell and Giro introduced one-size-fits-all helmets with ring fit systems in the US and Canadian markets.
 Nearly all major manufacturers have them now, with a variety of clasps and fittings to snug the ring up to your head size.
-In 2009 Bell introduces another step, their True Fit system that simplifies fitting further.
+In 2009 Bell introduced another step, their True Fit system that simplifies fitting further.
 Unfortunately, True Fit has not been aggressively marketed, so only a few models in big box stores have it.

 In addition to the consumer advantages cited above, dealers are interested in adjustable size helmets because the system means: